-The U.S. Commission on International Religious Freedom’s 2024 Annual Report assesses religious freedom violations and progress during calendar year 2023 in 28 countries and makes independent recommendations to the president, the secretary of state and Congress for U.S. policy.
+The U.S. Commission on International Religious Freedom’s (USCIRF) 2026 Annual Report assesses religious freedom conditions abroad during calendar year 2025.
+The report makes independent foreign policy recommendations to the U.S. president, secretary of state, and congress.

-USCIRF bases these recommendations on its statutory mandate and the standards in the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and other international documents.
+USCIRF bases these recommendations on its statutory mandate in IRFA, which specifies the use of international standards such as the Universal Declaration of Human Rights, the International Covenant on Civil and Political Rights, and other international documents.
 USCIRF’s mandate and annual reports are different from, and complementary to, the mandate and annual reports of the State Department’s Office of International Religious Freedom.

 The key findings, recommendations and analyses in this report are based on research by USCIRF, including travel, hearings, meetings and briefings, and are approved by a majority vote of Commissioners, with each Commissioner, under the statute, having the option to include a statement with his or her own individual views.